benfordlaw/Irregular-Bidding-detection/README.md

 1) Raw Data: this folder mainly contains raw asphalt record data files.
 2) Benford's result: this folder provides the result of applying BL to raw asphalt records
-3) Paper (figures): this folder contains the data files that were used to generate the figures
+3) Paper (figures and codes): this folder contains the data files that were used to generate the figures and doing the analysis